openrightsgroup/virteu-design-challenge/pages/privacy-notice.md

 - Your browser user agent
 - The data and time you submitted the form

 We will use your name and email address only for the purposes of contacting you about your concept.
-If you provide your country of residence, we will use that data to understand the breadth of reach of the design challenge.
+We will use your country of residence to understand the breadth of reach of the design challenge.
 We will not use the data that Netlify automatically collects.

 We will delete the data from Netlify once we have finished